 StrataCode also supports dynamic layers, classes and objects - a full simulation environment for running StrataCode/Java directly from the parsed language model (the AST).
 This mode of interpreting a class is optimized for "run once" code: small amounts of code or configuration that do not have large loops or operate on large data sets.
 You can use dynamic layers when you want to reconfigure components without recompiling or change code quickly without restarting.
 It's also a great engine for running untrusted code because you have complete control over the runtime environment from simple Java code.

 The dynamic runtime is also used for bootstrapping the system, to parse and run the layer definition files.
-It's a mostly accurate Java emulation layer that has been tested on over 100K lines of code without workarounds.
+Although not a perfect Java emulation layer, it has been tested a lot of code without workarounds.

 When you write test scripts or use the command line, you're using the same code simulation engine.
-So you can easily put loops, conditionals, define new variables for your tests and assemble and customize tests using layers and dynamic code.
+So you can add loops, conditionals, define new variables for your tests and assemble and customize tests using layers and dynamic code.

 Interpreted or Compiled?

 In addition to modularity, layers provide a way to place a moveable boundary between interpreted and compiled code.
 You have compiled layers which generate a typical .jar representation of your Java application.
 As you develop, or in production when you need dynamic code, you use dynamic layers on top of those compiled layers.
 These are read from disk and interpreted using dynamic types for any classes you define.
-Any classes modified by any dynamic layers are automatically made dynamic.
+Any classes modified by any dynamic layers are automatically made dynamic by adding an interface and a hashtable for the properties and methods.
 Dynamic features of dynamic types can be modified at runtime.
-And for declarative applications, handling these changes can be easy using event listeners, and property change events.
+Frameworks can make this seamless by adding event listeners, and property change events.
 When frameworks support changing properties at runtime, this provides an excel-like experience for declarative programmers.
-But when you need production code, move this code into a compiled context and run it with all of the speed, and integrity benefits of Java.

 Most interpreted languages also do not do static type checking.
 You do not have to declare your data types and can add attributes on a per-instance basis.
 StrataCode currently only supports static type checking, even in dynamic mode.
 Rather than abandon typing, we'd rather use multiple-inheritance and layers to keep static typing for as much of the system as possible.

-Some changes made to dynamic types may require a recompilation and restart of the application - those that touch compiled-in features.
+Some changes made to compiled or dynamic types will require a recompilation and restart of the application.
+This includes changes to features that have already been "compiled in" to the .class format.
 For example, extending a new compiled class, or overridding a compiled method for the first time.
 Since StrataCode uses Java's runtime, when a compiled class changes, a restart is needed to pick up this change.
-In these cases, StrataCode detects this situation and can provide support for tools to make this manageable for the user.
+There are limited situations where class reloading works so allowing it would be an exception as it's better to be accurate.
+In these cases, StrataCode detects problematic cases and can provide support for tools to make this manageable for the user.